DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 x \mid y=c \sim P_c.
 $$

-From these class-conditionals we draw data.
+We then draw labeled samples from these class-conditionals.

-For the source task, we observe many labeled samples per class:
+For the source task, we observe many samples per class:

 $$
 \tilde S_c=\{\tilde x_{c1},\dots,\tilde x_{cm}\},